8thlight/boucher/README.md

 ## Getting Started

-Getting up and running with Boucher might take a little while depending your your familiarity with AWS and Linux.
+Getting up and running with Boucher might take a little while depending on your familiarity with AWS and Linux.
 Once you're up and running though, it'll save you countless hours in the long run.

 ### Creating your infrastructure project.

 Boucher assumes a certain directory structure.
 Bummer I know, but c'est la vie.
 To help you out, we've provided a git repo that'll get you off the ground.
-We recomend
+We recommend

     git clone git://github.com/8thlight/boucher_template.git infrastructure
     rm -rf infrastructure/.git